vguillou/vguillou.github.io/webcomponents/neon-page-behavior/README.md

 _Make the most of Polymer's [`<neon-animated-pages>`](https://github.com/PolymerElements/neon-animation#page-transitions) effortlessly.
 NeonPageBehavior fires events allowing more control over a page's lifecycle, and allows your page element to use a different animation-configuration when transitioning to each different page._

+Please refer to the <a href="https://vguillou.github.io/webcomponents/neon-page-behavior/">component page</a> for more informations.

 * [Page lifecycle](#lifecycle)
 * [Declaring different animation configurations](#animation)
   * [animationConfig](#animation_config)